jeev20/jeev20.github.io/_posts/2024-05-19-linearprogrammingusingplup.md

 -------------------------

 ### Problem 3 - Protein intake
-This problem is obtained from [Brilliant.org](https://brilliant.org/wiki/linear-programming/)
+This problem is sourced from [Brilliant.org](https://brilliant.org/wiki/linear-programming/)

 *An amateur bodybuilder is looking for supplement protein bars to build his muscle fast, and there are 2 available products: protein bar A and protein bar B.
 Each protein bar A contains 15 g of protein and 30 g of carbohydrates and has total 200 calories.
 On the other hand, each protein bar B contains 30 g of protein and 20 g of carbohydrates and has total 240 calories.